Choosing the right countertop for your kitchen

 Stainless steel countertops is basically impervious to heat and bacteria, making it the go to choice in professional kitchens.
 Besides cleaning up fingerprints regularly, it is a smart choice for a kitchen fitted with commercial-style appliances and is an ideal choice for those who are germ conscious.
 However, stainless steel worktops show surface scratches soon after use.

 Solid Surfacing Countertops

 Solid surfacing countertops like Corian offer great solutions for colour choice, build ups and a modern aesthetics.
 Innovative designs can be created using this product.
 It can be pricey but require minimal maintenance.
-Or an alternate solid surface would be Formica which comes in a wide selection of colours, is fairly cost effective but comes in a standard thickness.
+Solid surface countertops can be thermo formed, shaped and styled in ways not possible with any of the other countertop materials.
+An alternate solid surface would be Formica which comes in a wide selection of colours, is fairly cost effective but comes in a standard thickness.

 Engineered Stone Countertops

 Engineered stone is currently one of the most popular solutions.
 It is composed of natural quartz mixed with resin.
 It is very durable, nonporous, and heat-scratch-resistant and maintenance free.
 Aesthetically there are always new colours coming on the market for every desired look from a marble effect to a concrete look.
 It is a bit most costly but well worth it.

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.